nordic-institute/misp2-web-app/docs/misp2_installation_manual_18.04.md

 ### 4.2 MISP2 database package

-The MISP2 database package `xtee-misp2-postgresql` is installed using the
+The MISP2 database package `xtee-misp2-postgresql` is installed with default settings using the
 command:

 ```bash